nishant8BITS/band-project/readme.md

 ### Existing Features

-- A basic homepage
+- A homepage (more content required)
-- A basic looking (as yet) photo page
+- A photo page
+- An about page
-- A basic about page
+- A music page
+- Created contact form and validation

 ### Features Left to Implement

 - On the about page, create interactivity so the user can click a member's photo and view their bio on mid to large screens
-- Contact form and validation
+- Include social media links (on the homepage and footer?)
 - Create show/dates page
 - Add a facts section to the homepage
-- Create the music page adding music and video both from the assets and externaly.
+- Create a footer with copyright info, social media links etc

 ## What technology are we using